kbase/relation_engine/api/README.md

 }
 ```

 Results are limited to 100 items.
-To continue fetching additional results, use the `cursor_id` below:
+To continue fetching additional results, use the `cursor_id` parameter.

 #### Ad-hoc sysadmin queries